 Bitrate or Resolution – Which Is More Important?

-I hope the previous sections have convinced you that both bitrate and resolution are important for video streaming (Live or VOD).
+I hope the previous sections have convinced you that both bitrate and resolution are important for video streaming (Live or VOD) and other factors!

 It is important to understand a few things before you compress your video –